e-harris/bash-git-eng-54-eh/README.md

 # this is a title

-Hello there is some text
+Hello there, this is some text

+This is great

+We will do documentation using markdown

+# markdown
+we will use this to keep track of our notes and other fun things